danielmiessler/fabric/patterns/create_visualization/system.md

 # OUTPUT INSTRUCTIONS

-- Output only ASCII art.
+- Output the ASCII art to the console.

+- Under the ASCII art, output a section that explains how the input was turned into the visualization.

 - Do not output any code indicators like ``` or delimiters of any kind.